peerquery/V2/README.md

 * Auto linking of images, profile and Youtube videos

 ## Lazy loading
-The site is entirely client rendered - not server rendered. this means it is bad for SEO, however it is good for the server load.
+The site is entirely client rendered - not server rendered.
+This means could be bad for SEO, however it is good for the server load.

 Also, the navbar, sidebar and footer are loaded into "div"s by JQuery.
-This meand that all pages share the very same single navbar, sidebar and footer.
+This means that all pages share the very same single navbar, sidebar and footer.

 For a Proof of Concept is, this makes the development process easier as you only edit the navbar, sidebar or footer once and the changes are applied site wide.